-Only for responsibility matters: According to the Small Business Act, government contracting agencies cannot make competency decisions without referring the company to the SBA for a government certificate of competency determinations.
+Only for contractor responsibility matters: According to the Small Business Act, government contracting agencies cannot make competency decisions without referring the company to the SBA for a government small business certificate of competency determinations.
 Failure to follow this procurement regulation can cause a GAO protest to be sustained.
 See recent case.

 A common problem at government contracting agencies is when the CO sends the apparent offeror to the SBA for a proposal responsiveness issue.
-The overriding intent of the SBA certificate of competency regulations does not expect the SBA to decide proposal responsiveness matters.
+The overriding intent of the SBA COC regulations does not expect the SBA to decide proposal responsiveness matters.
 See 13 CFR 125.5; FAR 9.104 and FAR 19.602.

 Instead, each agency has a source selection team that actually makes a determinate as to whether bidders have first met the material requirements of the solicitation.
 A contracting agency cannot send an offer to the SBA for a certificate of competency decision to cure a proposal defect.
 See Manus case.